-Trips canceled at last minute due to heavy rain, thunderstorms, high winds or high water can be rescheduled at no charge.
+HOWEVER, trips canceled at last minute due to heavy rain, thunderstorms, high winds or high water can be rescheduled or refunded at no charge.

 The waiver is required by our insurer as well as the municipal authority that owns our launch site.
 No waiver – no go.